sitepilot/dockerpilot/README.md

 2. `cd serverpilot`
 3. `php sp` to see a list of commands.

+## Start server (nginx-proxy with letsencrypt)

+1. Run `php sp server:start`.

+This will start a nginx proxy server with Letsencrypt support.
+The proxy will redirect trafic to the right application container based on the domainname (defined in the .env file of each application).

+## Start mailcatcher

+1. Run `php sp mailcatcher:start`.

+This command will start Mailcatcher which is listening at address serverpilot-mailcatcher:1025 for smtp connections.
+Navigate to <docker-ip>:1080 for the webinterface.

 ## Create a new application

 1. `php sp app:create`
 2. Choose an application name and a template.
-3. Modify the .env file to your needs.
+3. Modify the generated .env file (in apps/your-app) to your needs.

 ## Start an application